JMazzy/web_components_presentation/README.md

 # Introduction to Web Components
 ## Joshua Masland-Sarani

-This is a presentation on web components for the Ithaca Web People Meetup on August 6, 2016
+This is a presentation on web components for the Ithaca Web People Meetup on September 6, 2016

 ## Sources & Links